revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 The FBD model ({% ref fig_fbd_gm %}) describes the probability of the tree and fossils conditional on the birth-death parameters:
 $f[\mathcal{T} \mid \lambda, \mu, \rho, \psi, \phi]$, where
-$\mathcal{T}$ denotes the tree topology, divergence times fossil occurrence times and the times at which the fossils attach to the tree.
+$\mathcal{T}$ denotes the tree topology, divergence ti.e. fossil occurrence ti.e. and the times at which the fossils attach to the tree.
 The birth-death parameters $\lambda$ and $\mu$ denote the speciation and extinction rates, respectively.
-The 'fossil recovery rate' is denoted $\psi$ and describes the rate at which fossils are sampled along lineages of the complete tree.
-The sampling probability parameter $\rho$ represents the *probability* that an extant species is sampled, and $\phi$ represents the time at which the process originated (called the 'origin time').
+The “fossilization rate” or “fossil recovery rate” is denoted $\psi$ and describes the rate at which fossils are sampled along lineages of the complete tree.
+The sampling probability parameter $\rho$ represents the *probability* that an extant species is sampled, and $\phi$ represents the time at which the process originated.

 {% figure fig_fbd_gm %}
 <img src="figures/tikz/fbd_gm.png" width="500"/>
 {% figcaption %}
 A graphical model of the fossilized birth-death model describing the generation of the time tree (in
 {% ref fig_module_gm %}) used in this tutorial.
 The parameters of the fossilized birth-death process are labeled in orange.
 The speciation, extinction and fossilization rates are stochastic nodes (circles) drawn from exponential distributions, while the origin time is uniformly distributed.
-The sampling probability is constant node (square) and equal to one for the tree in {% ref fig_example_tree %} and for the analysis in the exercise given in this tutorial.
-This model represents the phylogenetic continuous-time Markov chain that links the tree model to the other model components and the observed sequence data.
-For more information on probabilistic graphical models and their notation, please see {% cite Hoehna2014b %}.
+The sampling probability is constant node (square) and equal to one.
+The represents the phylogenetic continuous-time Markov chain that links the tree model to the other model components and the observed sequence data.For more information on probabilistic graphical models and their notation, please see {% cite Hoehna2014b %}.
 {% endfigcaption %}
 {% endfigure %}

-In the example FBD tree shown in {% ref fig_example_tree %}, the diversification process originates at time $\phi$, giving rise to $n=10$ species in the present, with both sampled fossils and extant species.
+In the example FBD tree shown in {% ref fig_example_tree %}, the diversification process originates at time $\phi$, giving rise to $n=20$ species in the present, with both sampled fossils (red circles) and extant species (black circles).
 All of the lineages represented in {% ref fig_example_tree %}A (both solid and dotted lines) show the
 *complete tree*.
 This is the tree of all extant *and* extinct lineages generated by the process.
-The complete tree is distinct from the
-*reconstructed tree* ({% ref fig_example_tree %}B) which is the tree representing only the lineages sampled as extant taxa or fossils.
-Fossil observations (non-extant red circles in {% ref fig_example_tree %}) are recovered over the lifetime of the process along the lineages of the complete tree.
-If a lineage does not have any descendants sampled in the present (or at the moment it goes extinct), it is lost and cannot be observed, these are the dotted lines in
+The complete tree is distinct from the *reconstructed tree* ({% ref fig_example_tree %}B) which is the tree representing only the lineages sampled as extant taxa or fossils.
+Fossil observations (red circles in {% ref fig_example_tree %}) are recovered over the lifetime of the process along the lineages of the complete tree.
+If a lineage does not have any descendants sampled in the present, it is lost and cannot be observed, these are the dotted lines in
 {% ref fig_example_tree %}A. The probability must be conditioned on the origin time of the process $\phi$.
 The origin ($\phi$) of a birth-death process